lsrur/codeblade/README.md

-# Code Generator for Laravel
+# A handy and powerful code generator for Laravel

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/lsrur/codeblade.svg?style=flat-square)](https://packagist.org/packages/lsrur/codeblade)
 [![Total Downloads](https://img.shields.io/packagist/dt/lsrur/codeblade.svg?style=flat-square)](https://packagist.org/packages/lsrur/codeblade)

+As programmers we always find ourselves with the tedious need to write repetitive code for different models or tables of our application.
+As a code generator, Codeblade will help us in this process but with two big differences compared to other tools:

-Codeblade does not require you to write definition files, instead it reverse-engineers your database and exposes a data dictionary to your code generation templates.
-You write these templates in pure Blade!
-Yes, Blade generating Laravel code such as models, controllers, views, form requests, but also Vue, React or Livewire components or whatever you need, just write the template you need with the Blade syntax you already know.
+- Codeblade does not require you to write or maintain definition files (json, yaml or other metadata file), instead it reverse-engineers your database on the fly and exposes a data dictionary to your templates for code generation.

+- You write your own templates in pure Blade!
+Yes, Laravel Blade generating Laravel code such as models, controllers, views, form requests, but also Vue, React or Livewire components or any source code you need, just write the template with the Blade syntax you already know.

 ## Requirements

 - Laravel 9.x (Codeblade uses a new feature in Laravel 9 for inline compilation of Blade templates, it won't work with earlier versions).

-- MySQL (For now, Codeblade works only with MySQL/MariaDB connections.
-Reverse engineer tools for PgSQL will be available soon).
+- MySQL (For now, Codeblade only works with MySQL/MariaDB connections.
+Reverse engineering for pgsql is on the way).

 ## Installation